open-wa/wa-automate-nodejs/README.md

 Steps:

-0. Make sure you have a .data.json file already authenticatred.
+0. Make sure you have a .data.json file already authenticated.
 If you do not already have this then run this code

 ```bash
 > npx @open-wa/wa-automate -o